THE REAL COST OF BURNOUT

 - From the compulsion of wanting to prove oneself, until it becomes an obsession – The need to be „ideal”, combined with excessive ambition.
 A constant desire to prove oneself, both at the workplace and in private life.
 The environment appreciates and rewards this kind of ambition.
 The determination and the commitment gradually turn into an obsession.
 What can help?
-Acknowledging when the compulsion becomes and obsession.
+Acknowledging when the compulsion becomes an obsession.
 Establishing a natural work and life rhythm.

 - Suppressing personal needs and conflicts – This is when the first physical symptoms can appear.
 Backaches, headaches, prone to disease due to weak immune system.
 They feel that they need to take better care of their health, but they do all they can to stop their environment from noticing how worried they are.
-They react to the physical signs of fatigue with over delivery: they sleep or exercise throughout the weekend, and afterwards they feel even more tired.
+They react to the physical signs of fatigue with over-delivery: they sleep or exercise throughout the weekend, and afterward, they feel even more tired.
 What can help?
 To take the cautions seriously, and schedule sleep and exercise at daily, regular times.

-- Denial of emerging problems – There is a constant urge of accomplishment and All else ceases to exist.
+- Denial of emerging problems – There is a constant urge of accomplishment and all else ceases to exist.
 Completion of tasks becomes an obsession.
 Contact with the outside world is lost.
 Social life with friends and family becomes a burden, and social contact becomes unbearable.
 The person starts to become intolerant and impatient and outsiders tend to see more aggression and sarcasm.
 What can help?
 Reducing the overload of work.
-Change starts with the acknowledgement of the reality that’s being denied.
+Change starts with the acknowledgement of the reality that is being denied.
 It helps if they can talk to someone about their condition.